Guido Donegani: Montecatini

 Both his father Giovan Battista Donegani and his uncle Giulio Donegani were involved in the Montecatini Mining Company (Società Minerarie Montecatini), which had been founded in 1888 at Montecatini Val di Cecina in Tuscany and was active in mining copper pyrite.
 Through a series of complicated agreements with Italian banks and French investor groups, the Donegani's exercised a decisive role in the ownership of Montecatini.

 In 1910, after the death of his father and the acquisition of Unione piriti – the major Italian pyrite producer – Guido Donegani became the CEO of the company.
 The same year he moved the headquarters of the company from Livorno to Milan.
 From that time until 1945 the fate of Donegani and Montecatini would become inseparable.
 He became Chairman of the Board of the company in 1918.

 Under the dynamic leadership of Donegani, Montecatini would become the largest chemical company in Italy in the Interbellum.
 During World War I, the company acquired a decisive interest in the production of sulphuric acid, an important ingredient for the production of gunpowder.
-Montecatini also diversified into power stations and acquired the two largest produces of super-phosphates in Italy to become the countries leading fertilizer producer.
+Montecatini also diversified into power stations and acquired the two largest produces of super-phosphates in Italy to become the country leading fertilizer producer.
 In the decade 1910-20 over 40 plants producing fertilizers and essential chemicals were established in Italy, controlling respectively 70 and 60% of the domestic market of super-phosphates and sulfuric acid.

 During the war, the company expanded into explosives for their mining operations, becoming Italy's largest supplier of munitions taking control of the country's industry.
 After the war, Donegani transformed Montecatini from a mining company into chemical one, with a primary focus on agriculture.
 The company also played an important role in the industrial innovation of Italy in collaboration with the Italian chemist Giacomo Fauser who developed an innovative process for ammonia synthesis in 1920 and other pioneering chemical synthesis.